nandini-gangrade/Courier_Management_System/Coding.md

 track_parcel(track_number)
 ```

-10. **Customer Data Validation:**
+## 10. Customer Data Validation:
-    - Write a function to validate customer information such as name, address, and phone number based on specified criteria.
+**- Write a function to validate customer information such as name, address, and phone number based on specified criteria.**

 ```python
 import re